Stefan-Mitic/Angular6Learning/README.md

 - Basics of HTML, CSS, JS
 - Need to know Angular and Node
 - Postman tool used to test API development

+Other Tasks:
+- encrypt the password
+- do not return the password field for the user
+- imporve the registration, check if email exists
+- add error handling with catch error block
+- create new event view for users to create a new event
+- create new event view that was created by the specific user
+- create api that fetches all events created by the user id